khalilbijjou/WAFNinja/README.md

 to be easily extendible, simple to use and usable in a team environment.
 Many payloads and fuzzing strings, which are stored in a local database file come shipped with the tool.
 WAFNinja supports HTTP connections, GET and POST requests and the use of Cookies in order to access pages restricted to authenticated users.
+Also an intercepting proxy can be set up.

 usage: wafninja.py [-h] [-v]
                    {fuzz,bypass,insert-fuzz,insert-bypass,set-db} ...